EDJNet/tidywikidatar/README.md

 At the most basic, you should know that every item in Wikidata has an id (it always starts with a Q, something like `Q123456`).
-Each item is described by properties (they always start with a P something like `P1234`).
+Each item is described by properties (they always start with a P, something like `P1234`).

 So for example, if I am interested in the anthropologist Margaret Mead,